Do Go On - 400 - The Millennium Dome Heist

 Thanks, Emma.

-And finally, for this section, we've got one operation ready to go,
+And finally for this section, we've got one operation ready to go.

-and it is from Wheat Ridge in Colorado.
 Thank you to Al Mason.

-Al Mason from Operation Capitane.
+Al Mason from Operation Capitaine.

 How good is that?

-This might be my favourite
+This might be my favorite website.

-website.
-It never
+It never misses.

-misses.
 It never misses.

-Incredible stuff.
-Do you have it
+Do you have it?

-favourited?
-Is it in a toolbar
+Is it in a toolbar somewhere?

-somewhere?
-It is.
 Yeah, it is.

 That's so good.

-On my laptop, which is what I usually have with me at the studio for the podcast, it absolutely is.
+On my laptop, which is what I usually have with me at the studio for the podcast, it absolutely

-horse name generator, is that what you want?
+Is that what you want?

 And I'm like, yes, please.